What Is A Welding Ground Magnet?

 Check whether the ground clamp you are choosing is a rare earth magnet that is always on.
 They collect metal debris and are not so easy to work with and a pain to keep clean.

 Magnetic clamps with a handle or lever that allows you to release it quickly and disconnect the clamp are preferred.
 As are magnets you can turn off to clean.

 Some magnetic clamps have spring loaded studs in the middle, levers or a ceramic pot in the middle.
 Those tend not to fix so well.

-I’ve selected three I consider the best and I give you my reasons why.
-You can use the links I have provided to head over to Amazon or in the case of the Welding Grasshopper to Sawyer Manufacturing.
+You can use the links provided to head over to Amazon.
+Or in the case of the Welding Grasshopper to Sawyer Manufacturing.